Layers are the building blocks for creating designs in Vectornator. Any Path, Shape, or Group is stored within Layers.

 Tap the icon to duplicate this layer immediately above the original one.
 This is a great option to consider for new changes without affecting the original.

-Delete any layer with a tap, or simply swipe left on the layer.
+Delete any layer with a tap on the bin button, or simply swipe left on the layer.

 But be careful because this is final!